 It is responsible for the governance of risks and ensures that JC&C has adequate and effective systems of internal controls and risk management, including regularly reviewing risk management and internal audit reports.
-Internal controls include but are not limited to financial, operational, compliance and information technology controls, while risk management includes but is not limited to climate and tax risks.
+Note that internal controls include but are not limited to financial, operational, compliance and information technology controls while risk management includes but is not limited to climate and tax risks.

-Please refer to the Risk Management and Internal Control Systems section on pages 41 to 42 for further details.
+Please refer to the Risk Management and Internal Control Systems section on pages 44 to 45 for further details.